Search and Replace across all Repositories in a GitLab Instance

 .
 To remove docker-cache.example.com

-as single point of failure, all teams need to change the image name back to image: docker.io/library/alpine
+as a single point of failure, all teams need to change the image name back to image: docker.io/library/alpine

 or image: alpine